 6.8.9 Can exempt participants have mandatory participation requirements?

-Exempt participants may have mandatory participation requirements when they have a severe and chronic disability WorkFirst will provide services or refer these participants to service providers that will help them:
+If the participant is exempt due to a severe and chronic disability, they be required to participate in deferral activities per WAC 388-310-0350 (4).
+This is limited to activities that support:

-Pursue SSI or another type of federal disability benefit, which may include gathering objective medical evidence as described in WAC 388-449-0015 in preparation of the SSI application process; and/or
+Pursuit of SSI or another type of federal disability benefit, which may include gathering objective medical evidence as described in WAC 388-449-0015 in preparation of the SSI application process; and/or

-Participate in available treatment that is recommended by the participant's medical or mental health provider or chemical dependency professional.
+Participation in available treatment that is recommended by the participant's medical or mental health provider or chemical dependency professional.

+Individuals who are pregnant or have a child under the age of two, who choose to take the Infant, Toddler, or Post-partum exemption may be required to participate in mental health or chemical dependency treatment depending on results of their comprehensive evaluation and subsequent Pregnancy to Employment Assessment.
+Please refer to WFHB section 5.1 for additional guidance.

 6.8.10 Can exempt participants voluntarily participate?

 Exempt individuals may voluntarily participate.
-WorkFirst will provide services or refer voluntarily participating individuals to other service providers to help them enhance their employability and move into employment.
+WorkFirst will provide services or refer voluntarily participating individuals to service providers to assistance and support.

-For those who voluntarily participate, do not remove the eJAS exemption codes so you can ensure that sanction will not be imposed for failure to participate.
+For those who choose to voluntarily participate, do not remove the eJAS exemption codes so you can ensure that sanction will not be imposed for failure to participate.

 6.8.11 eJAS codes